Compliance Schedules and BWOFs

-Queenstown Lakes District Council will issue the Compliance Schedule confirming the inspection, maintenance and reporting procedures to be followed to keep these specified systems in good working order.
+QLDC issues the Compliance Schedule confirming the inspection, maintenance and reporting procedures to be followed to keep these specified systems in good working order.

-- a copy of the Compliance Schedule
+- A copy of the Compliance Schedule

-- a Compliance Schedule Statement (which is the document to be displayed in a public place within the building for the first 12 months, after which it is to be replaced by a Building Warrant of Fitness - BWOF)
+- A Compliance Schedule Statement (which is the document to be displayed in a public place within the building for the first 12 months, after which it is to be replaced by a Building Warrant of Fitness - BWOF)

-- a letter providing information about the anniversary date by which the BWOF is to be supplied each subsequent year, and details about the requirement to engage a suitably authorised Independent Qualified Person (IQP) to certify the ongoing performance of the Compliance Schedule features.
+- A letter providing information about the anniversary date by which the BWOF is to be supplied each subsequent year, and details about the requirement to engage a suitably authorised Independent Qualified Person (IQP) to certify the ongoing performance of the Compliance Schedule features.

 What is a BWOF ?

-A Building Warrant of Fitness (BWOF) is a declaration by the building owner stating that the specified systems have been maintained in accordance with the Compliance Schedule.
+A Building Warrant of Fitness (BWOF) is a declaration by the building owner stating that the Specified Systems have been maintained in accordance with the Compliance Schedule.

-Prior to the expiry date of a Building Warrant of Fitness, a reminder letter will be sent to the owner.
+Prior to the expiry date of a Building Warrant of Fitness, a reminder letter is usually sent to the owner.